Self-Training for Class-Incremental Semantic Segmentation

 We require a strategy to fuse the pseudo-labels of both models for each image in the auxiliary dataset into a single pseudo-labeled image.
-We first propose a fusion based on the idea that the predictions from the previous model $\hat{P}^{t-1}$ should be trusted and we only change those background pixels that are considered foreground in the current model $\hat{P}^t$.
-In the next section, we improve this fusion of pseudo labels by considering a conflict reduction mechanism.
+We first propose a fusion based on the idea that the predictions from the previous model $\hat{P}^{t-1}$ should be trusted and we only change those background pixels that are considered foreground in the current temporary model $\hat{P}^t$.
+In Section~\ref{sec:conflict}, we improve this fusion of pseudo labels by considering a conflict reduction mechanism.

-When $\hat{P}^{t-1}$ and $\hat{P}^{t}$ both consider the pixel as background, we assign background label 0 to the corresponding pixel in the fused pseudo label $\hat{P}^{t}_A$ directly; when $\hat{P}^{t-1}$ consider the pixel as background (label is 0), while $\hat{P}^{t}$ classify it as foreground (label is larger than 0), $\hat{P}^{t}_{A}$ is equal to $\hat{P}^t$ since the pixel is likely to be the category learned in the current model $f_{\theta^t}$; If $f_{\theta^{t-1}}$ considers the pixel as foreground, $\hat{P}^{t}_{A}$ is equal to $\hat{P}^{t-1}$, we assume the previous model has higher priority than the current model since the previous model is accumulating more and more knowledge.
-The final fusion of pseudo labels for these auxiliary data $\hat{P}^{t}_{A}$ can be presented as follows:
+When $\hat{P}^{t-1}$ and $\hat{P}^{t}$ both consider the pixel as background, we assign background label 0 to the corresponding pixel in the fused pseudo label $\hat{P}^{t}_A$ directly; when $\hat{P}^{t-1}$ consider the pixel as background (label is 0), while $\hat{P}^{t}$ classify it as foreground (label is larger than 0), $\hat{P}^{t}_{\mathbf{A}}$ is equal to $\hat{P}^t$ since the pixel is likely to be the category learned in the current temporary model $f_{\theta^t}$; If $f_{\theta^{t-1}}$ considers the pixel as foreground, $\hat{P}^{t}_{\mathbf{A}}$ is equal to $\hat{P}^{t-1}$, we assume the old model has higher priority than the current temporary model since the previous model is accumulating more and more knowledge.
+The final fusion of pseudo labels for these auxiliary data $\hat{P}^{t}_{\mathbf{A}}$ can be presented as follows:

-Finally, we update the joint model (initialized from $f_{\theta^{t-1}}$) using the auxiliary data $A$ and pseudo label $\hat{P}^{t}_{A}$.
+Finally, we update the new model (initialized from the old model $f_{\theta^{t-1}}$) using the auxiliary data $\mathbf{A}$ and pseudo label $\hat{P}^{t}_{\mathbf{A}}$.
 We repeat the above procedure until all tasks are learned.
-As we mention above, the auxiliary unlabeled dataset is expected to be related to the labeled datatset, where they share some similar or overlapped categories.
 For many practical applications, the assumption of an available auxiliary dataset is realistic.
 For instance, in the application of autonomous driving, there is abundant amount of unlabeled data available for training.
 In our experiments, we will show results where we use the COCO dataset as the auxiliary dataset for Pascal-VOC 2012, and the Places365 for ADE20K in Section~\ref{sec:exp} .
-We will also investigate how unrelated data affects the self-training process.
+We also investigated how unrelated data affects the self-training process.